vfarah-if/NodeCodingExercise/README.md

 7. Create server side components within next js

     - `npx create-next-app` and you can find more information [here](https://nextjs.org/docs/api-reference/create-next-app)

+8. Using **environment variables** through a Create React App worked different to what I expected because [this link](https://create-react-app.dev/docs/adding-custom-environment-variables/) exposed environment variables like so, yet this [issue link](https://stackoverflow.com/questions/53237293/react-evironment-variables-env-return-undefined) fixed my issue, meaning if you did not prefix any *env variables* with the **REACT_APP_** then nothing assigned to the config

 ## Environment